Customer Privacy Notice

 How We Protect Your Information

-Harford Mutual maintains physical, electronic and procedural safeguards to protect your NPI.
+The Group maintains administrative, technical and physical safeguards to protect your NPI.
 Access to customer records is restricted to employees with a business reason for knowing such information in order to provide products and services to you.
-Employees are trained to protect customer privacy by adhering to the privacy responsibilities outlined by the company.
+Employees are trained to protect customer privacy by adhering to the privacy responsibilities outlined by the Group.
 Should you cease being a customer, we will continue to protect your personal information in the same manner.
 At Harford Mutual, our employees are responsible for upholding a Code of Conduct and Confidentiality policy that requires them to keep confidential all NPI obtained in the course of our business.

 You have the right to know what information we have about you and to receive a copy upon request.
 Despite your request, we may not be able to disclose certain types of information collected when evaluating claims or possible lawsuits.
 In this regard, we will not send you any medical information we have received about you from a doctor or other health care provider due to certain health information protection laws.
 Rather, you should contact the doctor or health care provider directly to obtain this information.